mustafabas/SimpleStoreWeb/README.md

-# SimpleStoreWeb
+# SimpleStoreWeb For Univetsity Homework
-Simple store .net web application with data structures and entityframework code first.
-I  created this project for homework. İt take almost 15-20 hours.
+I created this application using .net with data structures and entityframework codefirst.İt is for the 2.grade data structures lessons homework.
+This project developing took almost 20 hours.